-- Web browsers (Chrome, Mozilla Firefox, or Safari) - Adobe Acrobat Reader (free) - Webcam, microphone, headset/earbuds, and speaker - Microsoft Office (Microsoft 365 is free for all currently-enrolled ASU students) - Reliable broadband internet connection (DSL or cable) to stream videos.
+- Web browsers (Chrome, Mozilla Firefox, or Safari) - Adobe Acrobat Reader (free) - Webcam, microphone, headset/earbuds, and speaker - Microsoft Office (Microsoft 365 is free for all currently-enrolled ASU students) - Reliable broadband internet connection (DSL or cable) to stream videos. - Access to Adobe Illustrator and Tableau will be provided via ASU and tableau student licensing

 Note: A smartphone, iPad, Chromebook, etc. will not be sufficient for completing your work in an online environment.
-Although you will be able to access course content with mobile devices, you must use a computer for all assignments, quizzes, and virtual labs completed in Canvas.
+Although you will be able to access course content with mobile devices, you must use a computer for all assignments, guizzes, and virtual labs completed in Canvas.